 *This post contains affiliate links

 2 — Drift to Sleep Ear Plugs: The pair that comes free with the Sleep Mask is great, but they are meant to be disposable.
 These ear plugs are very similar and even nicer in quality, in my opinion.
-The box comes with 20 pairs (this could easily be a year’s supply!), a sweet plastic carrying case (perfect if your dog thinks ear plugs are snacks), and they are a sweet shade of purple.
+The box comes with 20 pairs (this could easily be a year’s supply!), a sweet plastic carrying case (perfect if your dog thinks earplugs are snacks), and they are a sweet shade of purple.
 Also, all the same price and Amazon.com benefits as above!

 3 — Marpac Dohm Sound Machine: Confession.
 I stole this white noise machine from my innocent twin girls.
 If you sleep in an empty house during the day, you likely do not need this item.
 However, if you sleep down the hall from one or more enthusiastic, squealing children, then this item is for you!
 It is a top baby registry item, and the item itself is quite simple.
 It’s a fan.
 With a plastic casing over top with different holes in it.
 You can turn the plastic casing to change the tone of the fan noise.

 4 — Hydroflask: Many will tell you that aside from sleep, the second most important key to surviving night shift it to stay hydrated (and not just with coffee).
 This is a no-nonsense water bottle, made of double-wall vacuum insulated stainless seal.
 The claim is that it keeps your hot liquids hot for 6 hours and cold liquids cold for 24 hours, and I can absolutely vouch for that.
 It has kept my ice frozen for 24 hours.
 What???
 I get many compliments on this item, multiple times per shift, actually.
 I got the 40oz version as a gift, and changed out the screw top lid for the straw lid.
 Bonus, it is quite heavy when full, and as such can serve as a self-defense weapon if necessary.

 5 — Erin Condren Planner: I may or may not sleep with my planner under my pillow…I’m that girl.
 What can I say, my husband and I work full time, I have two young children, and I never really know what day it is.
 My planner continues to save me from the errs of mom brain.
 I am on my fourth Erin Condren Planner and I’m quite obsessed.
 The first two I had were Life Planners, which included both monthly and weekly spreads in a coil bound planner book (such an understatement–check out all the details and goodies!).
 My third planner was a Basic Monthly Planner: a bound book that features monthly spreads only, followed by note pages.

-- Melatonin: I have absolutely no trouble falling asleep after a night shift.
+6 — Melatonin: I have absolutely no trouble falling asleep after a night shift.
 Arguably, it’s the best sleep I get!
-However, I try my best to take at least a 3 hour nap prior to my first night on, and that can be tough with little ones.
+However, I try my best to take at least a 3-hour nap prior to my first night on, and that can be tough with little ones.
 I’ve found that low dose Melatonin has been helpful for me to fall asleep quickly and wake without feeling groggy.
 I will also take a tablet before going to sleep in between night shifts, as sometimes I have trouble sleeping past a certain time.
-I keep the chewable/dissolve tabs in my night stand.
-Other alternatives to melatonin are valerian root tea and topical magnesium oil.
+I keep the chewable/dissolve tabs on my nightstand.

-There you have it!
-These are the top 6 must haves that I use on an almost daily basis to achieve sanity as a night shift mom.
+6 7 must-haves that I use on an almost daily basis to achieve sanity as a night shift mom.
 Got a question about working nights or have a tip for quality sleep-life balance?
 Leave a comment below!